 Kids grow up, form their own opinions, and leave home.
 Once your child is less dependent on your ex, he may feel that it’s safe to contact you.
 Creating space for him to return to you in his own time will allow him the dignity and self-agency that your ex could never give him.

 Have questions about parental alienation?
-Please contact us to schedule your free and confidential consultation with one of our compassionate and highly experienced family law attorneys.
+Please contact us to schedule your confidential consultation with one of our compassionate and highly experienced family law attorneys.
 Secure your future with your child.
 Call us today: 888-888-0919.